Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Using the free calculators is for informational purposes only, does not constitute an offer to receive a loan, and will not solicit a loan offer.
 Any payments shown depend on the accuracy of the information provided.

-Refinancing a mortgage can be a strategic move to lower the interest rate, reduce monthly payments, or access cash for home improvements.
-Alaska offers various mortgage refinance options, including FHA Streamline Refinances, Interest-Rate Reduction Refinance Loans, and cash-out refinances.
+Refinancing a mortgage can be a strategic move to lower your interest rate, reduce monthly payments, or access cash for home improvements.
+Alaska offers various mortgage refinance options, including FHA Streamline Refinances, Interest-Rate Reduction Refinance Loans (IRRRLs), and cash-out refinances.

-• A cash-out refinance can provide the necessary financing for urgent home repairs.
-Homeowners can refinance their homes multiple times, although some lenders require a waiting period of six to 12 months between refinances.
-Refinancing typically takes 30 to 45 days, but can be delayed by appraisals, inspections, and financing issues.
+- A cash-out refinance can provide the necessary financing for urgent home repairs.
+Homeowners can refinance their homes multiple times, although some lenders require a waiting period of 6-12 months between refinances.
+Refinancing typically takes 30-45 days, but can be delayed by appraisals, inspections, and financing issues.

-Buyers in Alaska can expect to pay between 2% and 5% of the home’s purchase price in closing costs.
+Buyers in Alaska can expect to pay on average 1.03% of the home’s purchase price in closing costs.
 Factors influencing closing costs in Alaska include property value and location.
-Higher property values typically result in higher closing costs due to fees like title insurance and mortgage taxes being based on the purchase price.
+Higher property values typically result in higher closing costs due to fees, such as title insurance and mortgage taxes, being based on the purchase price.

 Common components of closing costs in Alaska include lender fees, title fees, and other miscellaneous expenses.
 Lender fees can include loan origination fees, appraisal fees, and credit report fees.
-Title fees can encompass title and lien search fees, and the title insurance premium.
+Title fees can encompass title and lien search fees, as well as the title insurance premium.

 Other expenses that may be part of closing costs in Alaska include survey fees, recording costs, and homeowners’ insurance.
 Buyers can use online closing cost calculators or obtain estimates from lenders to predict their closing costs.
 A Good Faith Estimate (GFE) and a Loan Estimate (LE) provided by lenders can help buyers understand their closing costs.